GlowDB/taningia-shell/README.md

 * Connect to a test server
 * Run the needed commands
 * Test your deployment
-* Save the commands
+* Save the commands and the edited configuration files.

 Then spread on all your servers easily!!
 Expert?
-OK, just connect to the server group, run your commands, and you're done!
+OK, just connect to the server group, run your commands, edit your configurations, and you're done!

 **Features:**